billyrrr/onto/README.md

 ### GraphQL

-In GraphQL, the fields are evaluated with each query, but flask-boiler evaluates the fields if and only if the underlying data source changes.
+In GraphQL, the fields are evaluated with each query, but onto evaluates the fields if and only if the underlying data source changes.
 This leads to faster read for data that has not changed for a while.
 Also, the data source is expected to be consistent, as the